Syncano/syncano-js/tutorials/Quickstart.md

 The library provides a set of models that reflect the objects available in our API.
 To see a list of available objects, head on to the [FAQ](http://docs.syncano.io/docs/faq/#section-what-is-an-instance-).

-There are two ways of accessing the models: by instatiating the model via a factory or by calling the static `please()` method that returns a {@link QuerySet}.
+There are two ways of accessing the models: by instatiating the model or by calling the static `please()` method that returns a {@link QuerySet}.

 With a model instance, you can `save`, `update` and `delete` objects: